The building is open the following hours:

 Slocum Hall Bookstore

-The café, operated by Syracuse University Food Services, is closed for the remainder of the Fall 2020 semester.
+The café, operated by Syracuse University Food Services, is closed for the Spring 2021 semester.

 Masks and face coverings

 All students, faculty, staff and visitors while in Slocum Hall are required to wear face masks or face coverings.
 You can wear your own cloth face covering or the masks provided to you upon your return to campus.
 Cloth face coverings should be washed between each use.

 Face shields cannot be used instead of face masks.
 They do not cover the mouth and nose in the same way as face masks.
 They can be used as an additional level of protection, but not instead of face masks.

 If you have an underlying health condition that precludes you from wearing a mask, you may request a reasonable accommodation through the Office of Equal Opportunity, Inclusion and Resolution Services.

 Please see Beth Pierson in the Dean’s Suite (Room 204) if you need an emergency, back-up mask.

 Always practice social distancing; keep six feet apart from others.

 One student will be allowed in the elevator at a time.
 Use the stairways as much as possible to eliminate a wait.